epic-kitchens/epic-fields-code/README.md

 After executing the command, you can check the log files and summary for insights and statistics on the registration process for the P15_12 video.

+# Additional info

-## Code Credit
+## Credit

-Code prepared by Ahmad Darkhalil, Vadim Tschernezki and Zhifan Zhu.
+Code prepared by Zhifan Zhu, Ahmad Darkhalil and Vadim Tschernezki.

 ## Citation
 If you find this work useful please cite our paper: